russtoku/uipa/docs/uipa-site-map.md

 024b3f7 (Update to Python 3.5, 2024-08-08)
-73cc661 (Updated raven client - this will be phased out at some point, so need to upgrade, 2018-10-11) e530776 (Added ccs into the formated message, 2018-10-11)
+73cc661 (Updated raven client - this will be phased out at some point, so need to upgrade, 2018-10-11) e530776 (Added ccs into the formated message, 2018-10-11) 11f1630 (Updated settings to send admins error messages from uipa/froide loggers, 2017-12-06) d4cfc44 (Fixed settings.ADMINS not parsing to the appropriate emails, 2017-12-06) 5d864a9 (Added in submit if nothing was touched in the form, 2017-11-26) cf5b979 (Added in function to catch submission of form and check for ALL CAPS, 2017-11-26) 82c9be7 (Added logic to redirect someone to a new request if cancel is selected, 2017-11-24) 16ade2a (Changed the ALL CAPS notice to the appropriate href, 2017-11-24) bb90de6 (Upgraded psycopg2 to 2.7.1 because of https://github.com/psycopg/psycopg2/issues/594, 2017-11-23) f542f5c (Added note to faq about ALL CAPS text.
+Added confirm button when leaving text area., 2017-11-23)
 ```

 ### Code With Aloha repos